nasa/georef/README.rst

 (Optional) Set up a Vagrant VM
 ~~~~~~~~~~~~~~~~~~~~
+If you are running on a mac, we highly encourage you to use Vagrant to set up
+a Ubuntu Development Instance.
+Our set up script works best within the Vagrant
+environment running on Mac OSX.

 Install VirtualBox.
 Make sure the version is 4.3.10.
 Install the latest version of vagrant: ​http://www.vagrantup.com/downloads